dshoen619/meme_generator_API/README.md

     "token": "819f2583435daf55d4a15e4fa6afe46fe913396d"
 }

   Note: Authentication is performed by matching the id and the token in the requests header.
-If any request that requires authentication either does not have the appropriate headers or they are incorrect, will not be executed.
+If any request that requires authentication either does not have the appropriate headers or they are incorrect, it will not be executed.

 3) GET /api/templates/
    <br>